 Fort Mackinac, on Mackinac Island, and Colonial Michilimackinac, in Mackinaw City, are National Historic Landmarks.
-The Richard and Jane Manoogian Mackinac Art Museum, Biddle House, Old Mackinac Point Lighthouse, Historic Mill Creek Discovery Park and the buildings that make up Historic Downtown Mackinac are State Historic Landmarks.
-All of our historic sites feature live demonstrations, such as cannon and rifle firings at Fort Mackinac, weapons and foodways programs at Colonial Michilimackinac, sawmill and sawpit demonstrations at Historic Mill Creek Discovery Park, tours of the tower at Old Mackinac Point Lighthouse, an art studio at The Richard and Jane Manoogian Mackinac Art Museum, and a foodways program at the Biddle House.
+The Richard & Jane Manoogian Mackinac Art Museum, Biddle House, Old Mackinac Point Lighthouse, Historic Mill Creek and the buildings that make up Historic Downtown Mackinac are State Historic Landmarks.
+All of our historic sites feature live demonstrations, such as cannon and rifle firings at Fort Mackinac, weapons and foodways programs at Colonial Michilimackinac, sawmill and sawpit demonstrations at Historic Mill Creek, tours of the tower at Old Mackinac Point Lighthouse, gallery tours at The Richard & Jane Manoogian Mackinac Art Museum, and programs highlighting the people who lived at the Biddle House.
 All sites include galleries, exhibits, period settings, and more.

 Mackinac Island State Park, also a State Historic Landmark, encompasses more than 80% of Mackinac Island and includes the world-famous Arch Rock, other geological formations and historic sites such as Sugarloaf Rock, Friendship Altar, British Landing, Fort Holmes, Mission Church and Marquette Park.
 Michilimackinac State Park sits at the base of the Mackinac Bridge and offers unparalleled views of the bridge, Mackinac Island, Straits of Mackinac and Mackinac Island.